sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 <!-- Should we make a note of the Scope ID here as well? -->
 <!-- Should we specify Devices or IoT Edge devices? -->
-Make a note of the **Primary key**.
-You use this value later when you configure the IoT Edge device to connect to the solution.
+Make a note of this **Primary key**.
+You use this *primary group shared access signature token* later when you configure the IoT Edge device.

 ## Configure Azure Media Services